-Wholesale distributors buy medicines (and other equipment) from pharmaceutical companies, store them in warehouses and other holding facilities, and sell them to pharmacies, etc. Full-line wholesalers implement a package of practical measures to ensure that the risk of counterfeit drugs entering the supply chain is minimized.
-The role of the wholesaler in managing the life sciences supply chain is to make the process of purchasing drugs from pharmaceutical manufacturers more efficient.
-Pharmaceutical manufacturers manage drug distribution from point of production to drug wholesalers and, in some cases, directly to retain pharmacy chains, specialty pharmacies, hospital chains, and some health plans.
-Wholesalers tend not to negotiate these prices, as there is usually a competitor in every vital market.
-Typically, the consumer pays more through the supply chain, as pharmacies also need to derive benefits from medicines.
-Wholesale vitamins sell a lot, for example, but pharmacies compete with big box stores, vitamin stores, and health food stores for those consumer dollars.
-While wholesale distributors are the largest buyers of manufacturers, in some cases, drug manufacturers also distribute products directly to government buyers, including the AIDS Drug Assistance Program (ADAP), the Veterans Administration, and the Vaccines for Children (VFC).
+Wholesalers buy medicines and other equipment from pharmaceutical companies, store them in warehouses and other holding facilities, and then sell them to pharmacies.
+Full-line wholesalers also take measures to reduce the risk of counterfeit drugs entering the supply chain.
+Pharmaceutical manufacturers manage drug distribution from production to drug wholesalers and sometimes directly to retail pharmacy chains, specialty pharmacies, hospital chains, and health plans.
+Wholesalers usually don't negotiate prices since there is usually a competitor in every market.

+This means that consumers often pay more for their medicines due to the additional costs incurred by pharmacies.
+For example, pharmacies compete with big box stores, vitamin stores, and health food stores for consumer dollars when it comes to selling wholesale vitamins.
+Wholesale distributors are the largest buyers of pharmaceuticals from manufacturers.
+However, in some cases, drug manufacturers also distribute products directly to government buyers such as the AIDS Drug Assistance Program (ADAP), the Veterans Administration, and the Vaccines for Children (VFC).

 The pharmacy category includes independent and chain pharmacies, grocery stores, or large stores with pharmacies and mail-order pharmacies.
 Full-line wholesalers need a stable market environment in order to thrive.
 This means that there needs to be a delicate balance between the prices of drugs and the benefits that pharmacies receive from selling them.
 If this balance is not maintained, full-line wholesalers may have to re-evaluate their distribution methods for slow-moving drugs.